 This African Empire reigned over a large part of modern-day Botswana, Zimbabwe and Mozambique.
 The empire controlled the trade of precious items such as gold and ivory from the very interior to the southeastern coast of Africa.
 Little is known about its history but evidence from artefacts found such as Chinese pottery and European textiles suggest that it was once a well-connected trade centre.

-The kingdom fell into decline towards the end of the 15th century and its capital city was mysteriously abandoned.
+The kingdom declined towards the end of the 15th century.
+And subsequently, its capital city was mysteriously abandoned.

 7) The Kingdom of Mutapa

 Legend says that after the decline of the Kingdom of Zimbabwe, the warrior-prince Nyatsimba Mutota left the kingdom in search from some salt.
 He found the commodity among a tribe of elephant hunters near the Zambezi River.
 Subsequently, he took control of the region and thus established the Mutapa Empire.

 Mutota’s successor Mwened Matope was instrumental in expanding the kingdom through various military campaigns.
 He further expanded the kingdom’s wealth through taxation and long-distance trade.

 This African Empire was however short-lived and it declined in the early 17th century.
 The Portuguese subsequently overthrew it, thus establishing it as a vassal state.